hackgvl/hackgreenville-com/CONTRIBUTING.md

 sh scripts/handle-deploy-update.sh
 ```

-The database migrations will generate a default user *admin@admin.com* with a password of _admin_ and fill the states table.
-BE SURE TO CHANGE OR REMOVE THIS DEFAULT ADMIN ACCOUNT AND PASSWORD outside of localhost development

 #### Generate App Key

 Once the app is running, run the following command to generate your [app encryption key](https://laravel.com/docs/10.x/encryption):